coreyhaines/has_tokens/README.md

 Creates tokens for accessing ActiveRecord objects.
 Allows you to declaratively specify token-based access for your ActiveRecord objects.

 Under the covers, has_tokens uses SecureRandom.hex so they'll be all "c07a2".
-The size is configurable, so if you need trillions, you can make that happen, man.
+The size is configurable, so if you need a token that is trillions of characters long, you can make that happen, man.

 Install
 -------